 Human activity in the Delta coincided with its formation over 6,000 years ago when indigenous populations, including Miwok, Yokut, and Maidu tribes from the adjacent Sacramento and San Joaquin Valleys expanded into the region.
-Through the use of controlled burning and other land use practices, they actively managed the landscape to improve the harvest of Delta plant, animal, and mineral resources needed to support their communities (Helzer 2015; Keeley 2002; Anderson 2005).
-Although the Delta sustained a large number of indigenous peoples, the culture placed a great value on maintaining a broad diversity of species and environments in the natural landscape, limiting degradation of the ecosystems.
+Using controlled burning and other land use practices, they actively managed the landscape to improve the harvest of Delta plant, animal, and mineral resources needed to support their communities (Helzer 2015; Keeley 2002; Anderson 2005).
+Although the Delta sustained many indigenous peoples, the culture placed a great value on maintaining a broad diversity of species and environments in the natural landscape, limiting degradation of the ecosystems.

 In the mid-1800s, the California gold rush dramatically changed the landscape and population.
 In the span of a few years, there was a large influx of European settlers, deltaic streams were channelized for steamboat navigation, new communities were established along the waterways, and hydraulic mining in the Sierra Nevada foothills quickly degraded the local water quality and surrounding ecosystems.
-These changes had a devastating effect on the area's local tribes, resulting in the death of 75 percent of the region's indigenous people and effectively ending widescale indigenous landscape management (Cook 1955; Castillo 1978).
+European diseases widely spread, and in combination with persecution and environmental changes, there was a devastating effect on the area's local tribes, resulting in the death of 75 percent of the region's indigenous people and effectively ending widescale indigenous landscape management (Cook 1955, Castillo 1978).

 The Delta today has a population of approximately 627,000 people (2018 American Community Survey data) of diverse ethnic backgrounds.
-Only three percent of the population lives in the Delta's Primary Zone while the remaining 97% of the population lives in the Delta's Secondary Zone.
-Approximately 18% of people in the Delta live below the poverty line and may be disproportionately impacted by climate change (see Section 4.3.2).
+Only three percent of the population lives in the Delta's Primary Zone while the remaining 97 percent of the population lives in the Delta's Secondary Zone.
+Approximately 18 percent of people in the Delta live below the poverty line and may be disproportionately impacted by climate change.
 Legacy communities of historical significance are primarily located in the Primary Zone.
 These culturally significant communities and resources may be exposed to more frequent and severe extreme heat days and increased likelihood of flooding as a result of future climate change (see Section 5.2.2).

-The Delta's urban communities are primarily located around the periphery of the Delta, which is undergoing rapid urbanization and population growth, with an estimated 26,000 acres expected to undergo urbanization in the future (DPC 2012).
+The Delta's urban communities are primarily located around the periphery of the Delta, which is undergoing rapid urbanization and population growth.
+If urban spheres of influence are developed, an estimated 26,000 acres are expected to undergo urbanization in the future (DPC 2012).
 Development and population growth within the Delta will increase the number of residents located in areas that may be exposed to climate hazards such as extreme heat, flooding, drought, and wildfire (see Section 5.2.1).